conquer-online/comet/Contributing.md

 2. <Additional steps on repeating the bug>
 ```

-### Programming for Comet
+### Forking Comet
+If you'd like to take Comet in a new direction or perform a lot of work, then I highly recommend forking the project.
+You can fork Comet using the "Fork" button on the front page of the GitLab repository.
+This copies the project repository and all commits to your own GitLab profile.
+If you choose to make your fork public, it also allows others to find your modified version of Comet more easily through GitLab.

+### Merge Requests
-Thank you for your interest in contributing to Comet.
-All merge requests are reviewed for quality and consistency.
-If your request is denied, check the comments and see what corrections are recommended.
-Some things to keep in mind:
+After creating a merge request from a fork, the request will be reviewed for quality and consistency.
+While your request is open, you may receive comments before being allowed to merge the code.
+Here are some things to keep in mind when creating a merge request:

 - Database changes result in a new migration script labled as (yyyymmdd-commit).
 - Database changes result in an updated initial deployment script.